ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 * Set the player pawn to DefaultPawn, a flying spectator type with collision: World Settings > Game Mode > Selected GameMode > Default Pawn Class := DefaultPawn.
 (If this is read-only just change toa custom gamemode above.)

 ## Static mesh collision
 When creating UE4 worlds, it is worth double checking the player collision with static mesh actors (the scene).
-By default, unreal produces convex hulls as collision objects.
+By default, unreal produces convex hulls as simple collision objects and checks against simple collision.
 However, this may result in faulty collision detection.
 Collision can be changed to match the visible mesh as follows (may degrade performance):
 1. Right click your object in the World Outliner and select "Edit 'your object'".
 2. Set Collision > Collision Complexity := Use Complex Collision As Simple.
 3. Save and close the editing window.